jorgt/hexo-tag-flickr-album/README.md

 # hexo-tag-flickr-album

-> Not 3.0.0 compatible yet.
-Fix is in the works.
+> Now version 3.x compatible.

 [Hexo.io](http://hexo.io/) is a full featured static site generator for Node.
 It supports plugins extending it's functionality, in this case a [tag](http://hexo.io/docs/plugins.html#Tag).

-This tag display a full Album from Flickr on your hexo powered blog or site.
-It is also a work in progress.
-Please log any issues on github.
+This tag display a full Album from Flickr on your hexo powered blog or site.Please log any issues on github.

 ## Demo